marielagcw/Front-End-1/README.md

 ☆*: .｡. o(≧▽≦)o .｡.:*☆
 Hello!
 You are welcome to my first repository!
 I love Front and worked a lot on it!
-I had never worked in the information technology sector before, that is why all this progress is very important to me.
+I had never worked in the IT sector before, that is why all this progress is very important to me.
 Thanks for visiting my repository